gmusicproxy/gmusicproxy/README.md

   curl -s 'http://localhost:9999/get_all_stations?format=text&only_url=yes' | sort -R | head -n1 | vlc -
   ```

 ## Support
 Get this project as it is: I will work on it as long as I have fun in developing and using it.
 I share it as Open-Source code because I believe in OSS and to open it to external contributions.

-Feel free to open [bug reports][4] (complete of verbose output produced with option `--debug`) on GitHub, to fork it and to make [pull requests][5] for your contributions.
+Feel free to open [bug reports][4] (complete of verbose output produced with options `--debug` and `--log`) on GitHub, to fork the project and to make [pull requests][5] for your contributions.

 ### Known problems / Ideas
 - It looks that some uploaded MP3 files not present in the GM catalog can't be streamed: to investigate.
 - The stations by genre are missing at the moment: to ask about this to Simon.
+- When Simon will release a stable version of gmusicapi with AA support I could release packages for Debian/Ubuntu systems.

 ### Limitations
 The proxy can manage only one request at time.
 The internal structure of the proxy can be extended to manage concurrent requests but first I have to investigate about the Google API and gmusicapi limitations on concurrent accesses.

 As stated above, you need the device ID of a registered Android device in order to stream the music.
 This is a requirement of the Google API.
 An alternative could be to register a virtual-device using the emulator of the Android SDK.

-The program was designed under Linux systems but it should work also under Windows or Mac OS X. Testers are welcome!
+The program was designed under Linux systems but it *could* work also under Windows or Mac OS X. Reports by audacious testers are welcome!

 [0]: http://gmusicproxy.net/